Phat32/Phat32-Channel-Docs/docs/games/Beat Saber.rst

 Tools and Version
 -----------------

-`Beat Saber Manager <https://github.com/Zagrios/bs-manager>`_ is used to both control the version install of Beat Saber but also manage 90% of the mods
+I am using `Beat Saber Manager <https://github.com/Zagrios/bs-manager>`_ to manage both the mods and the installation of Beat Saber as it can install specific versions which have better mod support.
+This also helps prevent issues when an update is released and breaks some mods.

-I am playing on v1.29.1 for the best mod compatability for 3D models.
-Most of the mods are available in 1.31.1, with the exception for model mods
+I am running v1.29.1 for the best mod support and use of custom assets like custom sabers

 Chat Commands
 -------------